carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 {: .output}

 Next we will add and commit these changes.
-Then we can push them to our forked version of the repo.
+Then we can push them to our fork of the repo.

 ~~~
 $ git add france.txt